 Mobile boosters, or repeaters, or amplifiers, or enhancers, fall under the same group with radio apparatus.
 That’s why they are strictly regulated and considered unlawful to use unless you do it according to the 2006 Wireless Telegraphy Act.
 The Office of Communications, commonly known as Ofcom, is the body tasked with the responsibility to license users of repeaters.

 To use a mobile repeater without a license puts you at risk of getting prosecuted according to the 2006 Act and a hefty fine that could be as much as £5,000 and even a year of imprisonment.
 It is too risky and not worth trying.

 However, all is not lost; you can still find a solution to boost phone signal on your business premises.
 OpenCell is one of the legal solutions, and it’s a BCA Partner, which offers signal amplification without breaking the law.

-Graham believes weak phone signal is an increasing problem and will not cease anytime soon.
-Reasons are many like the current construction materials.
+Graham believes a weak phone signal is an increasing problem and will not cease anytime soon.
+The reasons are many like the current construction materials.
 Also, mobile users are not going to decrease, and investors will continue relying on them for business.
 No current technology can replace mobile technology and, hence, the need to boost your signal.

 If your clients are complaining of a weak signal, mobile phone repeaters will change the quality of your phone reception instantly.
 Regardless of the size of your business, you now have a way to keep your cell phone coverage strong all the time.

 This means every business can run smoothly and grow thanks to improved coverage.
-The mobile users in rural areas or anyone driving far from a network tower can also enjoy strong mobile signal.
+Mobile users in rural areas or anyone driving far from a network tower can also enjoy a strong mobile signal.
 The mobile phone repeaters completely meet UK technology standards.